yares28/Trakzi/docs/CORE/NEON_DATABASE.md

 ### Compute Usage

-- **Total Compute Time**: 63,569 seconds (~17.7 hours)
+- **Total Compute Time**: 99,153 seconds (~27.5 hours)
-- **Active Time**: 248,964 seconds (~69.2 hours)
+- **Active Time**: 387,216 seconds (~107.6 hours)
-- **Last Active**: December 24, 2025 at 00:06:20 UTC
+- **Last Active**: December 30, 2025 at 00:16:06 UTC
 - **Current Status**: Active (was suspended, now resumed)

 ## Notes

+Important context and caveats for the schema and infrastructure.

 1. **User IDs**: All user IDs are stored as `TEXT` to match Clerk's authentication format (e.g., "user_2abc123xyz"), not UUIDs.

 2. **Connection Pooling**: While the compute endpoint shows pooler as disabled, the connection string uses the `-pooler` suffix, which enables Neon's built-in connection pooling at the proxy level.

 3. **Database Suspension**: The compute endpoint automatically suspends when idle on the free tier.
 It was suspended on December 23, 2025 and resumed on December 24, 2025 at 00:06:09 UTC.
-The endpoint is currently active.
+The endpoint is currently active (last active December 30, 2025 at 00:16:06 UTC).

 4. **File Storage**: The `user_files` table stores binary data directly in the database.
 Consider migrating to object storage (S3, etc.) for production if file sizes grow significantly.